va7sdf/va7sdf.github.io/_posts/2018-04-13-raspberry-pi-real--time-flight-tracker-updated.md

 ## FlightRadar24.com, FlightAware.com, and PlaneFinder.net Profiles

 Each website provides a profile page with some statistics about your feed.
-FA is far more comprehensive and you can even send commands to your Pi from your profile page.
+FA is far more comprehensive, and you can even send commands to your Pi from your profile page.
 FA is also configured by default to alert you by email if your feeder is down.

 The directions to the profile page for each site are as follows: